 Rome is an amazing city that is full of ancient history.
+Rome attracts visitors from all over the world making it the third most visited city worldwide.
+People flock to discover the city’s renowned cuisine as well as its impressive monuments and lively atmosphere.
 It only makes sense that there are a ton of great tours in Rome to take part in.
-Read below to learn more about Rome’s history, famous landmarks and some of the most popular Rome tours today.
+Read below to learn more about Rome’s history, famous landmarks, and some of today’s most popular Rome tours.

 A Quick History of Rome